Attractions in Beijing: The Top 5

 Beijing, the capital of China, boasts a vast array of sights and attractions for the visitor to enjoy.
 From the famed and iconic Forbidden City to the numerous palaces, temples and parks, there is no end of things to do in Beijing, a city with both a historic past as well as a vibrant present.
-For your amazing China tour, we’ve selected the top five attractions in Beijing, from the obvious to something a little different.
+Here, we’ve selected the top five attractions in Beijing to explore on any China tour, from the obvious to something a little different.

 Tiananmen Square is both famous and infamous.
 Dwarfed by a portrait of Chairman Mao, the square sits in front of the Forbidden City.
 When considering what to do in Beijing the best place to start is here, surrounded by many of the city’s most famous sights.